-Thanks to a collaboration by the Westfield Citrus Park Shopping Center, VidPic AR and Big Cat Rescue you can experience lions, tigers, leopards, jaguars, cougars, snow leopards, bobcats, servals, caracals, sand cats, fishing cats & other exotic wild cats like never before.
+Thanks to a collaboration by the Westfield Shopping Centers, VidPic AR and Big Cat Rescue you can experience lions, tigers, leopards, jaguars, cougars, snow leopards, bobcats, servals, caracals, sand cats, fishing cats & other exotic wild cats like never before.

 Just download the VidPic AR app in the App Store or Google Play.
 It’s free, downloads fast, and doesn’t ask for your personal data.
 Then point your camera at any of the gorgeous big cat posters, like the ones below, to see the cats leap off the page as they run, play, swim, eat and bathe.
 Hear their sounds, see them having fun and learn what they are really like in the wild.

-Download the app and point your phone at the screen right now to get a preview of what you will see at the world’s first AR Zoo in the United States.
+Download the app and point your phone at the screen right now to get a preview of what you will see at the world’s first AR Zoos in the United States.